Ministry of Energy (Saudi Arabia)

 The Ministry of Energy (وزارة الطاقة) is a government ministry in Saudi Arabia and part of the cabinet.
 It is responsible for developing and implementing policies concerning petroleum and related products.
 The Ministry of Energy is working to diversify the national energy mix used in electricity production, increasing the share of natural gas and renewable energy sources to approximately 50% by 2030 while reducing the use of liquid fuel.

 In August 2019, King Salman issued a royal decree and divided the Ministry of Petroleum and Mineral Resources into two: Ministry of Industry and Mineral Resources, and Ministry of Energy.
 While Khalid al-Falih still remained the energy minister, business executive Bandar Al-Khorayef was named as the minister of natural resources.
 However, on 8 September 2019, a royal decree was issued to appoint Abdulaziz bin Salman Al Saud as the energy minister.
+On 11 July 2026 he was appointed as Minister of Industry and Natural Resources in addition to his position as Minister of Energy.

 History

 The ministry was established in December 1960.
 Prior to the formation of the ministry policies regarding oil production and planning were overseen by the directorate general of petroleum and mineral affairs which was attached to the ministry of finance.
 Then the directorate was converted into the ministry.
 The ministry was named the Ministry of Petroleum and Mineral Resources until May 2016 when it was renamed as the Ministry of Energy, Industry and Mineral Resources.
 In August 2019, the Ministry was separated into the Ministry of Energy and the Ministry of Industry and Mineral Resources.